Research and Teaching Awards (see below)

 Award amounts are subject to annual approval by the Executive Committee; it is expected that prizes will be awarded every year in all categories where materials have been submitted for presentation at the conference except when compelling reasons can be shown for not doing so.
 Only conference participants are eligible to submit materials for consideration.

 Every effort will be made by the Awards Committee to announce the winners at the annual meeting.
-Those individuals who want their work considered should submit it to the Awards Committee (via the Program Chair, email@example.com) by September 15, 2017 as a Word or pdf attachment.
+Those individuals who want their work considered should submit it to the Awards Committee (via the Program Chair, (email@example.com) by April 2, 2021 as a Word or pdf attachment.

 The following awards are available: